Da Funk: Critical reception

-Larry Flick from Billboard described the track as a "wriggling instrumental combination of cutting-edge electronic dance and Cameo-styled funk".
-Andy Beevers from Music Weeks RM Dance Update rated it five out of five, adding that "this single is a bit of a refresher for those who have been wondering why there is so much hype surrounding the French duo."
+Larry Flick from Billboard magazine described the track as a "wriggling instrumental combination of cutting-edge electronic dance and Cameo-styled funk".
+Andy Beevers from Music Weeks RM Dance Update gave it a full score of five out of five, adding that "this single is a bit of a refresher for those who have been wondering why there is so much hype surrounding the French duo."
 He explained further, "'Da Funk' still sounds incredibly fresh with its huge distorted synth riffs, thumping rhythm and scratchy guitar mashed up to create a mutant disco gem."

+Everett True highlighted it as a single of the week in Melody Maker.
 Andy Crysell from NME wrote, "Two young Parisians abduct the insane lovechild of a one-night stand shared by Hardfloor's fittest 303s and a '70s superfly jam to devise a title track rich in troubled funk and wiggly acid and a flip of murderous hammering house."
 Dave Fawbert from ShortList declared it as "sensational", stating that it "manages to combine about six different outrageously funky parts over the top of an unyielding, solitary, bass note.
 When the 303 finally kicks in, it's electro ecstasy."
 David Sinclair from The Times commented, "Another rave standard goes overground."